DanRoscigno/docs-gh-pages/docs/en/getting-started/example-datasets/nyc-taxi.md

 ) ENGINE = Log;
 ```

-It is needed for converting fields to more correct data types and, if possible, to eliminate NULLs.
+It is necessary to convert fields to more correct data types and, if possible, to eliminate NULLs.

 ``` bash
 $ time clickhouse-client --query="INSERT INTO trips FORMAT TabSeparated" < trips.tsv